amykatenicho/IoTWorkshop/README.md

 	_Debugging in the Output Window_

 6. After the app has been successfully deployed, it can start sending messages to the IoT Hub.
-If the device is connected to a display and a mouse, click the **Click Me** button several times.

 	The information being sent can be monitored using the Device Explorer application.
 Run the application and go to the **Data** tab and select the name of the device you want to monitor (_myFirstDevice_ in your case), then click on **Monitor**